 If you sit down and read through the Gospels, you will find several examples of Jesus teaching through the use of parables.
 Now there is a novel out to start a series that seeks to be a parable for the modern day reader to learn more about God and our relationship with Him.
+Keep reading to learn more about The Company by Chuck Graham.

 A meteor strike plunges the world into darkness.
 A stranger to the village of Brigos Glen restores power and light, supplied by three businesses, known as “The Company,” located beyond the forbidden mountains.
 The stranger reveals a plan so the Brigons can maintain the power and share the light with outlying territories, which remain shrouded in darkness.